Tasman Empire Airways Limited: Short S.25 Sandringham Mk IV Tasman Class flying-boat

 In 1946, TEAL acquired four Short S.25 Sandringham IV 'Tasman Class' flying boats.
 They were a fully streamlined conversion passenger transport variation of the Short Sunderland.
 Consideration was given to landplane operations but the government delayed the decision to move to land as the UK government offered generous terms on purchasing new types in development such as the Avro Tudor and Handley Page Hermes.
 The Sandringhams were given generic names, ZK-AMB Serial ML761 Tasman, -AMD Serial NJ255 Australia, -AME Serial NJ179 New Zealand, and -AMH JM715 Auckland.
 However they were unsuited for the harsher trans Tasman crossings.
 They were grounded for six months in 1948 due to engine cooling issues and disposed of at the end of 1949 when a more suitable custom built version of the Short Solent became available.

-Consolidated Boeing PB2B-1 Catalina
+PBY Catalina|Consolidated Boeing PB2B-1 Catalina

 TEAL flew two Boeing-built Consolidated PB2B-1 Catalinas, on loan from the RNZAF, for training and survey work from 1947 to 1949.
 They were registered as ZK-AMI and ZK-AMP Maroro (Flying Fish – TEAL's emblem) on the civil aviation list.
 ZK-AMI was never named.